 Yes… and no. The Norwex Enviro cloth will fit on, exactly like the e-cloth General Purpose.
 Lots of overlap over the swiffer, but it will fit and do a great job of cleaning the floor.
 Can be used dry for dusting or damp for mopping.
 I really struggled to get the Norwex mop pads onto my Swiffer.
 The Norwex mop pads are much thicker (I think because of the backing they put on to them) than the e-cloth mop pads.
 I was able to force the Norwex pads into the Swiffer cloth-holding-tabs, but they kept popping out.
 Here is a comparison of the Norwex and e-cloth mops and pads if you’re interested.

 If you’ve already got a Swiffer and are looking for a high grade, washable and reusable (read: more GREEN) alternative to the disposable sheets, e-cloth offers a number of microfiber cloths and mop pads that will fit on it and clean your floors beautifully.
 The only drawback is that the Swiffer handle is a bit flimsy and I don’t think it will live up to any “hard” cleaning.

 If you don’t already have a Swiffer, I’d spend the few extra bucks and invest in the e-cloth mop instead.
 The handle is far sturdier, the base is bigger (although I see Swiffer has a “Professional” version now which is closer in size), and you don’t waste parts of the mop pad by folding it over the top.

-For more information on e-cloth, please visit eclothusa.com.
+For more information on e-cloth and all their products, please visit ecloth.com.